Eng-YasminKotb/NodeJS_Level1/Module_4: NodeJS WebServer/README.md

 ## Implementing HTTP Services in NodeJSWhat is controller in NodeJS:

-  **Routes**
-    - to forword the supported reqest(and any information encoded in request URLs) to teh appropriate controller functions
+  `Routes:` to forword the supported reqest(and any information encoded in request URLs) to teh appropriate controller functions

-   **Controller**
-    - functions to get the requested data from the modules, create an HTML page displaying the data, and return it to the user to view in the browser.
+  `Controller:` functions to get the requested data from the modules, create an HTML page displaying the data, and return it to the user to view in the browser.

-   **Views**
-   - used by the controllers to render the data.
+  `Views:` used by the controllers to render the data.